MetaMask/metamask-docs/snaps/reference/snaps-api.md

 - `operation` - The state operation to perform (`'clear'`, `'get'`, or `'update'`).
 - `newState` - The value to update state with if the operation is `update`, and nothing otherwise.

+#### Unencrypted state

+- `encrypted` - Optional, defaults to `true`.
+If set to `false`, Snaps will use a separate storage section, and will not encrypt the data.
+This is useful to access that data from background operations without requiring the user to enter their password in the case that MetaMask is locked.

 ### Returns

 The value stored in state if the operation is `get`, and `null` otherwise.